Lifestyle Inflation Calculator

 Every unrecovered dollar compounds against you

 * All calculations are estimates for educational purposes only.
 Tax figures use published 2026 federal and provincial marginal rate brackets with basic personal amount credits applied.
 Ontario calculations include the provincial surtax.
-CPP (Canada Pension Plan) and EI (Employment Insurance) figures use 2026 confirmed rates (CPP: 5.95% up to $74,600, max $4,230; EI: 1.63% up to $68,900, max $1,123).
-Quebec residents use QPP (Québec Pension Plan) (6.3% rate, ~$4,503 max) in place of CPP, a reduced EI rate (1.30%), and QPIP (Québec Parental Insurance Plan) premiums (0.43% rate) in place of federal parental benefits.
+CPP (Canada Pension Plan) and EI (Employment Insurance) figures use confirmed rates for the current tax year.
+Quebec residents use QPP (Québec Pension Plan) in place of CPP, a reduced EI rate, and QPIP (Québec Parental Insurance Plan) premiums in place of federal parental benefits.
 Calculations do not account for all deductions, credits, or personal circumstances.
 Investment projections assume a consistent 8% average annual nominal return (broad index fund approximation) and are not guaranteed.
-TFSA (Tax-Free Savings Account) and RRSP (Registered Retirement Savings Plan) contribution limits apply – verify your personal room via CRA My Account.
+TFSA (Tax-Free Savings Account) and RRSP (Registered Retirement Savings Plan) contribution limits apply.
+Verify your personal room via CRA My Account.
 This tool does not constitute financial advice.
-Consult a registered financial advisor (CFP – Certified Financial Planner) before making investment decisions.
+Consult a registered financial advisor (CFP) before making investment decisions.
 Referral links on this page may earn a commission if you sign up, at no additional cost to you.

 Link copied!